evilnose/engine/README.md

 ## Building
 * Create directory `bin` for built executables
-* Install SFML.
+* Install SFML-2.5.1.
 If you have windows, you might need to copy some SFML `.dll` files to `bin`.
 See below for more info
 * `mkdir build && cd build`.
 Then run `cmake ..` and then `make`.
 When you run `cmake` for the first time, you might need to configure additional arguments